www-Ye/SSR-PU/README.md

 # SSR-PU
-Code for EMNLP 2022 paper [A Unified Positive-Unlabeled Learning Framework for Document-Level Relation Extraction with Different Levels of Labeling].
+Code for EMNLP 2022 paper [A Unified Positive-Unlabeled Learning Framework for Document-Level Relation Extraction with Different Levels of Labeling](https://arxiv.org/abs/2210.08709).

 Our code is modified based on [ATLOP](https://github.com/wzhouad/ATLOP).
 Here we sincerely thanks for their excellent work.